arielherself/espresso/README.raw.md

 ----------

-## Tightening the world’s oil spigots

-OPEC, which controls almost a third of [world oil output](https://www.economist.com/business/2022/08/25/could-the-demonised-oil-industry-become-a-force-for-decarbonisation), has agreed to the biggest monthly cut to production targets since the start of the pandemic in 2020.
-The cartel’s members and allies, including Russia, decided to slash the target by 2m barrels per day, or roughly 2% of global supplies, at a summit in Vienna on Wednesday.

-The group is worried about falling demand.
-Expensive energy has led to [cuts in consumption](https://www.economist.com/europe/2022/09/03/the-g7-plans-to-cap-russian-oil-prices).
-China’s covid and property woes, and rising interest rates around the world, augur global recession.
-And the [strong dollar](https://www.economist.com/finance-and-economics/2022/09/08/why-the-dollar-is-strong-and-why-that-is-a-problem), in which oil prices are denominated, makes the black stuff harder to afford outside of America.

-The actual [supply of oil](https://www.economist.com/finance-and-economics/three-big-uncertainties-cloud-the-oil-market/21808307) is likely to decline by much less than the target reduction suggests.
-This is because most OPEC oil producers already pump less oil than their quotas allow them to.
-But markets still reckon it will make a difference: since late September, when rumours of cuts began swirling, the price of oil jumped by about 10%.

 ## Picking up the bill for Ian

 Natural disasters force politicians of all stripes to spend big.
 Cue the about-face of [Ron DeSantis](https://www.economist.com/united-states/2021/07/24/the-rise-of-ron-desantis), Florida’s Republican governor.
 In 2013 Mr DeSantis voted against a federal relief package after Hurricane Sandy walloped the Democratic-run states of New Jersey and New York.
 But now, amid the [wreckage of Hurricane Ian](https://www.economist.com/united-states/2022/09/29/hurricane-ian-pummels-florida), he needs all the federal aid he can get.
 Around 100 Floridians have died and insured losses could reach $57bn, making Ian the second-costliest hurricane in American history, after Hurricane Katrina in 2005.
 So Mr DeSantis will have to play nice with President Joe Biden when he visits Florida on Wednesday.